whiterose-fsociety/StarTale/README.md

 A traveller lost in space wants to make his way back home, but is met with unfamiliar difficulties

 ## Running the game efficiently
-* It is Linux, in the project folder, open the terminal and use the command below
+* Using Linux, in the project's folder, open the terminal and use the command below
 > `php -S 127.0.0.1:4040`
 * This makes the game run listening on the port 4040, after this you need to go to your web browser and type the following
 > `127.0.0.1:4040`